-3 Adequacy of Reserves
+Adequacy of Reserves

-3.1 There is no available guidance on the minimum level of reserves that should be maintained.
+- 3.1 There is no available guidance on the minimum level of reserves that should be maintained.
 Each authority should determine a prudent level of reserves based upon their own circumstances, risk and uncertainties.
-Regard has been had to guidance that has been issued to CFO's and the risks and uncertainties faced.

-- 3.2 The Council is required to maintain adequate financial reserves to meet the needs of the authority.
-This is the General Reserve and provides a safe level of contingency. - 3.3 The CFO's opinion is that the minimum level of unearmarked reserves can be reduced from £1.2m to £1m in 2022/23 without increasing the risk to the Council, as this has proven to be sufficient during the Covid-19 pandemic alongside the level of support provided by the Government.
-This represents 10% of the annual General Fund Budget.
-This is partly based on the understanding that there are further sums available in earmarked reserves that will not be fully spent during 2022/23 as set out below. - 3.4 Levels of earmarked reserves (excluding those relating to the Housing Revenue Account but including the Strategic Priorities Reserve) are forecast to be £6.9m as at 31 March 2023.
-The Strategic Priorities Reserve is continuing to support the delivery of the Council's Joint Corporate Plan in 2022/23.
+Regard has been had to guidance that has been issued to CFO's and the risks and uncertainties faced. - 3.2 The Council is required to maintain adequate financial reserves to meet the needs of the authority.
+This is the General Reserve and provides a safe level of contingency. - 3.3 The CFO's opinion is that the minimum level of unearmarked reserves should be maintained at the current level of £1.052m without increasing the risk to the Council, as this has proven to be sufficient during the Covid-19 pandemic alongside the level of support provided by the Government.
+This represents 12% of the annual General Fund Budget, so no action is required as part of the 2022/23 budget.
+This is partly based on the understanding that there are further sums available in earmarked reserves that will not be fully spent during 2022/23 as set out below. - 3.4 Levels of earmarked reserves (excluding those relating to the Housing Revenue Account but including the Transformation Fund) are forecast to be £18.9m as at 31 March 2023.
+The Growth and Efficiency Fund is continuing to support the delivery of the Council's Joint Corporate Plan in 2022/23.